fluffysquirrels/mqtt-async-client-rs/README.md

 Run `RUST_LOG="info" cargo run --bin mqttc -- --host localhost subscribe topic` to subscribe to topic `topic` and print any messages that are published to it.

+## Changelog

+### 0.1.1 - Unreleased

+Enable automatic reconnects by default.

+This tracks subscriptions and replays them after reconnecting.
+No publish retries yet.